Tucked in on the eastern edge of Penang, the capital city Georgetown embraces a historical charm like no other.

 The city has become a major tourist destination for its abundance of colonial architecture from its former British settlers, which has been deeply rooted as much as its delectable Asian history.
 Every corner of the city gives you an insight into life in the past and its growth journey from being a humble fishing village into one of UNESCO World Heritage sites.
 Penang is also known as one of Malaysia’s best places to eat, sparking a massive love for sprawling street food.
 Many of these street food eateries have been serving the same iconic dish for decades, with a touch unique to each stall.

-Discover the colourful, artsy neighborhood and restored historical sites with Travelodge Hotels Asia top places you should not miss in Georgetown, Penang!
+Discover the colourful, artsy neighborhood and restored historical sites with Travelodge Hotels Asia and embark on exciting adventures to explore a host of Georgetown Penang attractions

 1st Avenue Mall